Complete Financial Questionnaire

 illness_benefits

-That’s from my blog about illness benefits and surviving time off work.
-I take a look at the options, some of the terms and conditions, and how to apply right here.
+I take a look at the options, some of the terms and conditions, and how to apply right there.

 As well as that, the HSE also has a Long-Term Illness Scheme that lets you get certain drugs, medicines, and medical and surgical appliances for free – though it only applies to the following illnesses: